+v.
 Identify Barriers:

-Be aware that during any investigation there may be barriers including people's attitudes about the intention of the investigation (i.e., culture of blame), language and cultural issues, political / community sensitivity, timing (i.e. incident occurred some time ago and site may have materially changed), legal and regulatory matters (i.e. non-disturbance notice issued or business preventing access to incident location), environment (for instance testing equipment may not be able to be used due to explosive atmospheres etc.), geographical location (there may be restrictions on who can access certain areas due to site / cultural and other matters).
+Be aware that during any investigation, there may be barriers, including people's attitudes about the intention of the investigation (i.e., culture of blame), language and cultural issues, political / community sensitivity, timing (i.e. incident occurred some time ago and site may have materially changed), legal and regulatory matters (i.e. non-disturbance notice issued or business preventing access to incident location), environment (for instance testing equipment may not be able to be used due to explosive atmospheres etc.), geographical location (there may be restrictions on who can access certain areas due to site / cultural and other matters).

-Injured workers(s)
+Immediate Tasks - helping Injured workers(s)

-The most important immediate tasks--rescue operations, medical treatment of the injured, and prevention of further injuries--have priority and others must not interfere with these activities.
+Once the team is onsite, they may be required to assist injured workers.
+This process should have been started by the emergency response team; however, the investigation team may need to assist in this process.
+The most important immediate tasks--rescue operations, medical treatment of the injured, and prevention of further injuries--have priority, and others must not interfere with these activities.
 When these matters are under control, the investigators can start their work.

-5.5 Incident Causation Models
+5.5 Incident Causation Models History